 Insulin regulates blood sugar and helps glucose enter the walls of your cells for energy.

-When your blood sugar plummets, your cells fail to obtain adequate levels of energy.
+When your blood sugar plummets, your cells fail to obtain adequate energy levels.

-Your body will then signal that it needs to re-fuel, making you feel hungry.
+Your body will signal that it needs to re-fuel, making you feel hungry.

 A blood sugar test with a simple finger prick can help you determine your blood sugar levels.